Kerry Washington's Emmys 2020 Outfit Change Proves You Can Never Have Too Much Glamour - E! Online

 As the Little Fires Everywhere star put it on Instagram, "Little Flowers Everywhere."

 But, as fans would eventually learn, the fashion did not end there for Washington.
-At some point, the star went from floral to sequin leopard print after switching into a second dress, this time by Dolce & Gabbana.
+At some point, the star went from floral to beaded leopard print after switching into a second dress, this time by Dolce & Gabbana.

 In her words, "Haven't dressed up in a while so had to make the most of it."